IBM/container-service-getting-started-wt/Lab 5/README.md

 # Security with IBM Cloud Container Service

-This lab is intended to introduce a user to kubernetes-specific security features used to limit the attack surface and harden your cluster against network threats.
+This lab is intended to introduce a user to Kubernetes-specific security features used to limit the attack surface and harden your cluster against network threats.
 You can use built-in security features for risk analysis and security protection.
-These features help you to protect your cluster infrastructure and network communication, isolate your compute resources, and ensure security compliance across your infrastructure components and container deployments.
+These features help you protect your cluster infrastructure and network communication, isolate your compute resources, and ensure security compliance across your infrastructure components and container deployments.

-# Network Policies and Kubernetes: Adding network policies
+# Network policies and Kubernetes: Adding network policies
 In most cases, the default policies do not need to be changed.
 Only advanced security scenarios might require changes.
-If you find that you must make changes, install the Calico CLI and create your own network policies
+If you find that you must make changes, install the Calico CLI and create your own network policies.

 Before you begin:

 Target the Kubernetes CLI to the cluster.
 Include the --admin option with the bx cs cluster-config command, which is used to download the certificates and permission files.
-This download also includes the keys for the Administrator rbac role, which you need to run Calico commands.
+This download also includes the keys for the Administrator RBAC role, which you need to run Calico commands.

 `bx cs cluster-config <cluster_name> --admin`

-Note: Calico CLI version 1.4.0 is supported.
+Note: Calico CLI version 1.6.1 is supported.

 To add network policies:

-Install the Calico CLI, from here: https://github.com/projectcalico/calicoctl/releases/tag/v1.4.0?cm_mc_uid=63538519175715059979315&cm_mc_sid_50200000=1506013543
+Install the Calico CLI, from here: https://github.com/projectcalico/calicoctl/releases/tag/v1.6.1

 Tip: If you are using Windows, install the Calico CLI in the same directory as the IBM Cloud CLI.
 This setup saves you some filepath changes when you run commands later.